flmore/MyArchlinux/README.md

 # MyArchlinux
-record some config about my archlinux
+record some configurations about my archlinux